Stijn De Smet

-Stijn De Smet ([ˈstɛin də ˈsmɛt]; born 27 March 1985) is a Belgian former professional footballer who played as an attacking midfielder.
+Stijn Camiel De Smet ([ˈstɛin də ˈsmɛt]; born 27 March 1985) is a Belgian former professional footballer who played as an attacking midfielder.

 He received his first call-up to the Belgium squad in 2008 and made his debut as a starter against Morocco in a friendly at King Baudouin Stadium.

 Club career

 Cercle Brugge

 De Smet started his football career at amateur club Jabbeke.
 At the age of 12, he made moved to the youth academy of professional club Cercle Brugge, despite receiving an offer from city rivals Club Brugge.
 At Cercle, he progressed through the youth teams, and eventually made his senior debut in the 2003–04 season in a 0–0 home draw against Westerlo.
 The following year, De Smet grew into a starter, scoring four goals in 27 games.

 In December 2006, De Smet was invited for a trial with Blackburn Rovers, the partner team of Cercle.
 Sadly for De Smet, a knee injury suffered in a match against Anderlecht forced him to stay in Belgium.

 De Smet quickly aroused interest from other teams, and was considered Cercle's most talented player since Thomas Buffel.
 Strong play alongside new signing Tom De Sutter, as well as 10 goals in 33 appearances during the 2007–08 season, meant that Eredivisie clubs AZ and PSV showed interest.